self-actuated/docs.actuated.dev/docs/faq.md

 ## Who is actuated for?

+actuated is primarily for software engineering teams who are currently using GitHub Actions or GitLab CI.

+* You can outsource your CI infrastructure to the actuated team
+* You'll get VM-level isolation, with no risks of side-effects between builds
+* You can run on much faster hardware
+* You'll get insights on how to fine-tune the performance of your builds
+* And save a significant amount of money vs. larger hosted runners if you use 10s or 100s of thousands of minutes per month

-actuated is primarily for software engineering teams who are currently using GitHub Actions.
-A GitHub organisation is required for installation, and runners are attached to individual repositories as required, to execute builds.
+For GitHub users, a GitHub organisation is required for installation, and runners are attached to individual repositories as required to execute builds.

 ## Is there a sponsored subscription for Open Source projects?